magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-peace-beyond.md

 When we say the Buddha told us to separate the mind from the feeling, he didn’t literally mean to throw them to different places.
 He meant that the mind must know happiness and know unhappiness.
-When sitting in for example, and peace fills the mind, happiness comes but it doesn’t reach us, unhappiness comes but doesn’t reach us.
+When sitting in samādhi, for example, and peace fills the mind, happiness comes but it doesn’t reach us, unhappiness comes but doesn’t reach us.
 This is how one separates the feeling from the mind.
 We can compare it to oil and water in a bottle.
 They don’t combine.
 Even if you try to mix them, the oil remains oil and the water remains water, because they are of different density.

 The natural state of the mind is neither happiness nor unhappiness.
 When feeling enters the mind then happiness or unhappiness is born.
 If we